Common ICT Programme (N98)

 For students with other qualifications, please refer to the NP website for the entry requirements and admissions exercise period.

-Candidates with colour vision deficiency, severe vision deficiency or hearing deficiency may encounter difficulties meeting the course requirements and expectations.
-Those with mild colour vision deficiency are required to undergo an in-house test.
+Candidates with severe vision deficiency may encounter difficulties meeting the course requirements and expectations.

 What You Will Learn